custojusto/partnersapi/README.md

   <pre>
   StatusCode
     400 - Bad Request
-  Response example when providing an unexisting district (consequently no match for area and subarea), a bad format CP6 and bad format phone number
+  Response example when providing an unexisting district (consequently no match for area and subarea), a bad format CP6, a bad format phone number and a bad format whatsapp number
   </pre>
 ```json
     {